aseemw/tf-coreml/README.md

 * Transpose*

 Note that certain parameterizations of these ops may not be fully supported.
 For ops marked with an asterisk, only very specific usage patterns are supported.
 In addition, there are several other ops (not listed above) that are skipped by the converter as they generally have no effect during inference.
 Kindly refer to the files `tfcoreml/_ops_to_layers.py` and `tfcoreml/_layers.py` for full details.
+For unsupported ops or configurations, the [custom layer](https://developer.apple.com/documentation/coreml/core_ml_api/creating_a_custom_layer) feature of CoreML can be used.
+For details, refer to the `examples/custom_layer_examples.ipynb` notebook.

 Scripts for converting several of the following pretrained models can be found at `tests/test_pretrained_models.py`.